Anatomy of a `.swirls` file

 }

 This is identity as a primitive, and specifically the federated form.
-The auth block names a credential bundle the runtime can scope to a single HTTP call.
-The provider plus connection_id is what the runtime needs to fetch a short-lived token at call time.
-The block is reusable across any number of nodes in the file.
+The connection block names a brokered credential the runtime can scope to a single HTTP call.
+The provider is all the file declares; a human authorizes the grant once, and the runtime fetches a short-lived token at call time.
+Nodes reference the connection by name (connection: gtm_github), so there is no ID to copy and the file is reusable across any number of nodes.

 Notice what is not in this file.
 There is no secret block declaring GITHUB_TOKEN.
 There is no process.env.GITHUB_TOKEN waiting in production.
 There is no leaked-token rotation playbook.
 Swirls handles the OAuth dance with GitHub on the file's behalf; the file just names the connection.